Catalano Overview in Spanish

 The Catalano House featured in LIFE Magazine, November 1957

-Exclusive to TMH: A detailed 2011 history and remembrance of the Catalano House by its last owner, Arch Lynch.
+Exclusive to NCMH: A detailed 2011 history and remembrance of the Catalano House by its last owner, Arch Lynch.

 Extensive 2011 analysis of the demise of the Catalano House by Kent State student Alicia Notte.